 How to know when you are in hypnosis

-Many people wonder what it's like to go into hypnosis and perhaps you're concerned about going for hypnotherapy and "will you do it right?".
-Relax, this article is here to give you a few key understandings and to put your mind at ease so that you can know you'll do well.
+Many people wonder what it's like to go into hypnosis.
+Perhaps you're concerned about going for hypnotherapy and whether you'll be able to 'do it right'.
+Relax - this article is here to give you a few key understandings and to put your mind at ease so that you can know you'll do well.

-Hypnosis is widely misunderstood, perhaps due to what people see in stage and TV hypnosis shows where it looks like people are being controlled by a hypnotist.
-However, the reality is that these people are screened and selected, usually from the entire audience, because they have proven themselves to be the most co-operative and willing to do whatever the hypnotist says.
+Hypnosis is widely misunderstood, perhaps due to what people see on stage and TV hypnosis shows where it looks like people are being controlled by a hypnotist.
+However, the reality is that these people are screened and selected, usually from the entire audience, because they have proven themselves to be the most cooperative and willing to do whatever the hypnotist says.